-You’re going to want to optimize (meaning maximize the potential of) your GMB listing.
+You’re going to want to optimize (meaning maximize the potential of) your Google Business Profile.
 It’s the key to making sure your business shows up before your competitors.

 Google search results are either paid or organic.
 Organic search results are the results that display “organically”, meaning that they are showing up naturally without paying anything.

-To show up in a paid search, you must have a paid advertising campaign.
+The other search results are paid.
+For you to show up in the paid results, you must have a paid advertising campaign.

 We are going to break down the terms Google uses for naming the different types of search results.
 These are what show up in the Search Engine Results Page, also known as SERP.